Nele Karajlić: Dr Karajlić goes to Belgrade

-The event that finally made him realize he could still be relevant was a concert at Belgrade's Tašmajdan stadium which the band booked somewhat pretentiously for 13 September 1996.
-The place seats around 10,000 and the plan was to play old Zabranjeno Pušenje songs with some unfinished new material sprinkled in throughout.
-Amazingly, the stadium was packed and the show turned into a comeback triumph for Nele that couldn't be spoiled even by the pouring rain.
-On the strength of their Belgrade success the new band embarked on a mini-tour across SR Yugoslavia, Macedonia, Bosnia and Slovenia during which they played some memorable arena gigs in Novi Sad, Skopje, Banja Luka and Ljubljana.
+On 13 September 1996, the band performed a concert at Belgrade's Tašmajdan which turned out to be a success.
+On the strength of their Belgrade success the new band embarked on a mini-tour across SR Yugoslavia, Macedonia, Bosnia and Herzegovina and Slovenia during which they played some memorable arena gigs in Novi Sad, Skopje, Banja Luka and Ljubljana.

 This sudden unexpected surge of public interest made Nele feel added responsibility for the quality of the material about to be released, so he postponed the already set album release date because he felt songs were still not tight enough.
-Finally in 1997, the Belgrade fraction of Zabranjeno Pušenje (of which Nele was the only original member) released Ja nisam odavle (I'm not from around 'ere) which did very well commercially in Serbia even if reviews weren't as glowing.
+Finally in 1997, the Belgrade fraction of Zabranjeno Pušenje (of which Nele was the only original member) released Ja nisam odavle (I'm not from around 'ere) which did well.

-In 1998, members of the Belgrade Zabranjeno Pušenje joined forces with Riblja Čorba's Bora Đorđević under the name Riblje Pušenje (Fish Smoking) to record two Yugoslavia fan songs for the upcoming soccer World Cup in France.
+In 1998, members of the Belgrade Zabranjeno Pušenje joined forces with Riblja Čorba's Bora Đorđević under the name Riblje Pušenje (Fish Smoking) to record two Yugoslavia fan songs for the upcoming football World Cup in France.
 Two tracks entitled "Pobednička Pesma" (Winners' Song) and "Gubitnička Pesma" (Losers' Song) featured Nele and Bora singing praises and insults respectively to the SR Yugoslavia national team.
 The idea was to have a song ready for each case – victory and defeat.